Zenit closes in on Champions League with big win

-Although Andre Leone volleyed Pacos Ferreira level in the 58th, Shirokov was on target again from close range at the back post two minutes later to restore Zenit’s lead.
+Shirokov, the Russian midfielder, took 27 minutes to find the net in Portugal, striking the ball into the bottom of the net on a cross from Danny.
+Andre Leone tied the match off a volley from Pacos Ferreira in the 58th, but Shirokov was on target again from close range at the back post 2 minutes later to restore Zenit’s lead.

-After Aleksandr Kerzhakov’s free kick went off the crossbar and in off goalkeeper Matias Degra in the 85th, Shirokov completed his hat trick in style in the 90th, blasting the ball into the top right corner.
+After Aleksandr Kerzhakov’s free kick went off the crossbar and into the net off goalkeeper Matias Degra in the 85th, Shirokov completed his hat trick in style in the 90th, blasting the ball into the top right corner.

 It was a far tighter encounter in the Netherlands as Milan and PSV played out the night’s only draw.

-PSV gifted Milan possession for the opener, with Ignazio Abate seizing the ball from Memphis Depay before whipping in a cross that El Shaarawy met with a free header.
+PSV handed Milan possession for the opening goal, with Ignazio Abate seizing the ball from Memphis Depay before whipping in a cross that El Shaarawy met with a free header.

-But the 1988 European Cup winner leveled on the hour, with Jeffrey Bruma unleashing a dipping, swerving shot that goalkeeper Christian Abbiati spilled, and Matavz was alert to pounce and send a downward header into the net.
+But the 1988 European Cup winner equalized on the hour, with Jeffrey Bruma unleashing a dipping, swerving shot that goalkeeper Christian Abbiati spilled, and Matavz alertly pounced and sent a downward header into the net.

-In Astana, Shakhter Karagandy closed in on a spot in the group stage for the first time with its victory over Celtic, the Scottish champion which beat Barcelona on its run to the Champions League last-16 last season.
+In Astana, Shakhter Karagandy closed in on a spot in the group stage for the first time with its victory over Celtic, the Scottish champion which beat Barcelona on its run to the Champions League’s final 16 last season.

-Andrei Finonchenko put the hosts ahead after seizing on slack defending in the 12th minute, and Sergei Khizhnichenko headed in another in the 77th in Astana.
+Andrei Finonchenko put the hosts ahead after capitalizing on a slack defense in the 12th minute, and Sergei Khizhnichenko headed in another in the 77th.